Reviews

 • Sometimes spins off the chuck if you don’t secure it tight

 If you want to skip the power tools, the Urenwp hand auger is a solid manual pick for bigger digs.
-It’s not perfect, but it gets the job done.
+It’s not perfect, but it performs its core function well.

 Pros